DataDog/storedog/k8s-manifests/README.md

 3. **Create Secrets for Datadog RUM:**

-This command creates a Kubernetes secret with your Datadog RUM app id and client token keys:
+The following command creates a Kubernetes secret with your Datadog RUM app id and client token keys:

 > [!IMPORTANT]
 > Change the namespace from `storedog` if needed.